The Programs area features information about Congressionally-mandated programs for the USPTO to establish under the AIA.

 Patent Ombudsman for Small Businesses

 The AIA requires the USPTO to maintain a Patent Ombudsman Program providing patent filing support and services to small businesses and independent inventors.
 The USPTO has many existing programs to help small businesses and independent inventors, including the Inventors Assistance Center and an Ombudsman Program launched in April 2010 for all applicants.
 The Ombudsman Program assists applicants and their representatives with concerns about their patent applications and issues that arise during prosecution.
 The USPTO will continue working to provide small businesses and independent inventors with the specialized help they need to address their unique concerns.
+For more information about the Patent Ombudsman, consult the Patent Ombudsman web page.
+To contact the Patent Ombudsman, please call 571-272-5555 or 1-855-559-8589.

 Program for Small Business Concerns (September 10, 2012)